14–15 Oct 2024

 • Impulse-statements

-• Workshop-Talk / Round-table discussion (incl. short break)
+• Workshop-Talk / workshop discussions (incl. short break)

-• Moderators: Thomas Flierl and Helena Huber-Doudová, ETOM / National Gallery Prague
+Helena Huber-Doudová, ETOM NEB Lab / National Gallery Prague

 • Lessons learned – Question: